Building an Open AIBOM Standard in the Wild: Validation

 \textbf{Motivation.} While the design of our \AIBOM{} specification was driven by a large, multi-stakeholder working group, it was essential to validate the resulting fields through an independent lens.
 To ensure that our specification was both understandable and practical beyond the community that developed it, we conducted semi-structured interviews with practitioners who were \emph{not} involved in the \AIBOM{} working groups.
 Their perspectives served as an external ``sanity check", allowing us to assess whether the proposed fields align with real-world needs, uncover overlooked requirements, and identify potential barriers to adoption in industry practice.

-\textbf{Methodology.} It is important to note that this validation was conducted prior to the official release of the \AIBOM{} standard.
-This timing ensured that participants focused on the fields they considered essential for an effective \AIBOM{}, rather than merely commenting on the limitations of our finalized specification.
-A detailed overview of our methodology is presented below.
+\textbf{Methodology.} This validation occurred prior to the official \AIBOM{} release, ensuring participants identified essential fields based on practical needs rather than reacting to the limitations of a finalised specification.
+Our methodology is detailed below.

-\textbf{Participant Recruitment.} For this study, we recruited practitioners with experience working with SBOM or developing software with an AI component.
-We relied on our professional networks to recruit participants for this study.
-Throughout the 2022-mid 2023 period, we directly emailed experts who are known to have experience with SBOMs or developing AI software.
-From the individuals with relevant experience who responded to our emails, we ultimately selected ten participants for our study.
+\textbf{Participant recruitment.} We recruited ten practitioners via professional networks and targeted emails between 2022 and mid-2023.
+Participants were selected based on their expertise in SBOM development or AI software engineering to ensure a multi-disciplinary evaluation of the \AIBOM{} framework.